 </svg>

-When an attribute is set to currentColor, the SVG will automatically inherit the text color of its parent element.
+When an attribute is set to currentColor, the SVG will automatically inherit the computed text color of its parent HTML element.

-This means you can now apply Tailwind's text-* classes directly to the SVG or its wrapper!
+This is incredibly powerful because it means you can now apply Tailwind's text-* classes directly to the SVG itself, or to the wrapper <div> or <button> that contains it!

 <svg class="text-red-500 w-6 h-6" stroke="currentColor" fill="none">...</svg>

-<!-- The icon will inherit blue from the parent paragraph -->
+<!-- The icon will dynamically inherit the blue color from the parent paragraph -->

 <p class="text-blue-600">